Backdoor found in Webgility

 Update Nov 30th: Webgility has discovered another security issue and urges all customers to upgrade to version 346.

-When an accounting software firm proclaims to do epic shit, you know they are up to no good.
 The VC-funded Webgility software contains a backdoor for the purpose of remote upgrades.
-As a side effect, this allows anyone to upload PHP code and do all kinds of naughty stuff.
-Curiously, the Webgility engineering team denies the existence of the backdoor, even when confronted with a functional proof of concept and a demonstration video.
+This mechanism allows anyone to upload and execute PHP code.
+The Webgility engineering team has denied the existence of the backdoor, even when confronted with a functional proof of concept and a demonstration video.

-Because of the severity, I recommend Webgility customers to restrict access to trusted IPs or temporarily remove the software until there is a fix.
+Because of the severity, Sansec recommends Webgility customers to restrict access to trusted IPs or temporarily remove the software until there is a fix.

 The backdoor was discovered by Eric Seastrand as part of a PCI code audit.
 He reported the security flaw on Oct 16th to Webgility, together with an extensive explanation, sample code and a demo video.
 Then, he got this odd response: